-An applicant for licensure to practice as a psychologist in California is required to pass the national Examination for Professional Practice in Psychology (EPPP) and the California Psychology Supplemental Examination (CPSE).
-The EPPP contains 200 objective multiple-choice questions with a maximum time limit of 4 hours and 15 minutes in which to complete the exam.
-The CPSE consists of 100 scored questions and 15 pretest (nonscored) questions, all multiple choice.
-In addition to the standard multiple choice questions, certain questions will also be based upon 6 - 10 vignettes.
-Candidates will have three hours to complete the examination.
+An applicant for licensure to practice as a psychologist in California is required to pass the national Examination for Professional Practice in Psychology (EPPP) and the California Psychology Laws and Ethics Examination (CPLEE).
+The EPPP consists of 175 scored questions and 50 pretest (nonscored) multiple-choice questions with a maximum time limit of 4 hours and 15 minutes in which to complete the exam.
+The CPLEE consists of 100 scored questions and 15 pretest (nonscored) multiple-choice questions with a maximum time limit of 3 hours in which to complete the examination.
 Both examinations are computer administered at testing sites throughout California and given on a continual basis.

 The Board's statutory mandate is to protect the public by licensing only those persons who can demonstrate entry-level competence.
-In order to protect the integrity and fairness of the licensure testing process, the Board requires documentation of the existence of a disability and how the accommodation sought is necessary to provide the candidate with an equal opportunity to exhibit his/her knowledge, skills and ability through the examination.
+In order to protect the integrity and fairness of the licensure testing process, the Board requires documentation of the existence of a disability and how the accommodation sought is necessary to provide the candidate with an equal opportunity to exhibit his/her knowledge, skills, and ability through the examination.